L4B0MB4/quotic/README.md

-# quotic
+# Quotic

 Creates pictures with quotes for my personal whatsapp status